readthedocs/ethicalads.io/content/posts/data-privacy-day-2022.md

 ## Web Browsers

-With over 63% of the browser market across devices, Google Chrome is the dominant web browser.
+With over 63% of the browser market across devices, Google Chrome is currently and overwelmingly the dominant web browser.
+I myself used their bleeding edge build, Canary, for over a decade.
-As it grew, however, I've become more conscious of the analytics, user profiling, and other privacy intrusions built into Chrome.
+As Chrome grew, however, I've become more conscious of the analytics, user profiling, and other privacy intrusions built into Chrome.
 Maybe allowing a mega-corporation to know every single intimate detail of my life isn't necessarily a good thing.
 Who knew?